sdpython/onnx-diagnostic/_doc/patches.rst

 ``with torch_export_patches(patch_sympy=True, patch_torch=True, catch_constraints=True, stop_if_static=1...)``.

 It fixes some issues found while exporting model.
 Some of them might not be needed anymore.
-It improves shape broadcasting or inserts an exception everytime a dynamic dimension becomes static (``stop_if_static=1``).
+It improves shape broadcasting or inserts an exception every time a dynamic dimension becomes static (``stop_if_static=1``).

 transformers rewriting